 - One Dialogue, Two Conversations: Hubert Barrère de Tartas would like to know when he will receive the Legion of Honor, so he asks one of his guests.
 The guest thinks he is talking about his own Legion of Honor, so he answers that it is done, because he has received it last week.

-- First Hubert puts on a black beard, mustache and tailcoat in order to impersonate the "hibernated"'s father, but it fails spectacularly since the real father was cheating on his wife with an actress and abandoned his family.
+- First Hubert puts on a black beard, mustache and tailcoat in order to impersonate the "hibernated"'s father.
+But while the disguise works, this approach fails spectacularly since the real father was cheating on his wife with an actress and abandoned his family.

 - Secondly, he wears another fake mustache and a yellow suit to present himself as Edmée's fiancé.
 Paul Fournier doesn't seems to put two and two.